 Install or upgrade single or HA Controllers and scaled-up Events Service in a distributed setup

-Controller HA pairs and Events Service clusters are not available on Windows Enterprise Console machines since the Enterprise Console does not support remote operations on Windows.
+Controller HA pairs and Events Service clusters are not available on Windows machines through the Enterprise Console since the application does not support remote operations on Windows.

 - Add one or more Events Service nodes